 With the current series of GPUs from Nvidia, the GTX 1070 and GTX 1080 have proven to be 4K capable cards, with the GTX 1070 seeing minimal compromises to image quality in order to fulfill the 4K fantasy.
 As AMD hasn’t yet released a high-end GPU to address the competition, the RX 580 still delivers a pleasing 4K experience – so long as gamers are aware of the number of compromises needed to be made.
 Curious of the true capabilities of these cards going forward, my interest here was sparked by the potential capabilities of a recently announced game console – designed for 4K gaming.

-Advertising 4K gameplay and 6TFLOPs of graphical power as a means to grab the gamer’s attention, I have no doubt that Microsoft’s upcoming Xbox One X will be able to deliver 4K gaming.While I remain solely convinced that a great number of the games will in-fact be upscaled, along with image quality settings matching the High settings for PC equivalents – 60Hz gaming is out of the question.
+With 4K gameplay and 6TFLOPs of graphical power as a means to grab the gamer’s attention, I have no doubt that Microsoft’s upcoming Xbox One X will be able to deliver 4K gaming.While I remain solely convinced that a great number of the games will in-fact be upscaled from 1440p, along with image quality settings matching the High settings for PC equivalents – 60Hz gaming is out of the question.
 As witnessed by the aging CPU – AMD’s Jaguar, the clock cycles and levels of efficiency required for each instruction-set remains far too slow for high refresh rate gaming.
 Roughly of the same performance level to AMD’s RX 580 graphics card, the GPU powering the Xbox One X is indeed a worthy upgrade over the current Xbox One carrying a GPU eyeing up the HD 7790 – albeit at 1.3TFLOPs of performance.

 High-End Maxwell Vs High-End Hawaii XT